Corpus Christi, Texas

-Corpus Christi (/ˌkɔːrpəs ˈkrɪsti/ KOR-pəs-_-KRIS-tee; Body of Christ) is a coastal city in the South Texas region of the U.S. state of Texas and the county seat and largest city of Nueces County with portions extending into Aransas, Kleberg, and San Patricio counties.
-It is 130 miles southeast of San Antonio and 208 mi southwest of Houston.
+Corpus Christi (/ˌkɔːrpəs ˈkrɪsti/ KOR-pəs-_-KRIS-tee; Body of Christ) is a coastal city in the U.S. state of Texas.
+It is the county seat and largest city of Nueces County in South Texas, with portions extending into Aransas, Kleberg, and San Patricio counties.
+With a population of 317,247 as of July 1, 2025, it is the eighth-most populous city in Texas.

+Corpus Christi is 130 miles southeast of San Antonio and 208 mi southwest of Houston.
 Its political boundaries encompass Nueces Bay and Corpus Christi Bay.
 Its zoned boundaries include small land parcels or water inlets of three neighboring counties.

-The city's population was 316,239 in 2022, making it the eighth-most populous city in Texas.
 The Corpus Christi metropolitan area had an estimated population of 442,600.
-It is also the hub of the six-county Corpus Christi-Kingsville combined statistical area, with a 2013 estimated population of 516,793.
-The Port of Corpus Christi is the fifth-largest in the United States.
+It is also the hub of the six-county Corpus Christi–Kingsville–Alice combined statistical area.

+Corpus Christi serves as an economic center in South Texas.
+Much of the city's economy is supported by different industries such as energy, manufacturing, healthcare, tourism, and maritime commerce.
+The Port of Corpus Christi is one of the largest ports in the United States by total waterborne tonnage, it plays a major role in both domestic and international trade.
 The region is served by the Corpus Christi International Airport.

-Corpus Christi is home to Naval Air Station Corpus Christi, one of two locations training primary student pilots and advanced multiengine pilots of the US Navy, Marine Corps, and Coast Guard.
+Corpus Christi is also home to Naval Air Station Corpus Christi, one of two locations training primary student pilots and advanced multiengine pilots of the US military.

 Etymology

 The city's name means body of Christ in Ecclesiastical Latin, in reference to the Christian sacrament of Holy Communion.
-The name was given to the settlement and surrounding bay by Spanish explorer Alonso Álvarez de Pineda in 1519, as he encountered the lush semitropical bay on the Western Christian feast day of Corpus Christi.
+It is uncertain if Alonso Álvarez de Pineda was the first European explorer to discover the bay of Corpus Christi, but he is credited for claiming the land and naming it after the Feast of Corpus Christi in 1519, which was the day he was thought to have discovered the bay.